flipz357/weisfeiler-leman-amr-metrics/README.md

 - `--edge_to_node_transform`: This flag transforms the edge-labeled AMR graph into an (equivalent) graph with unlabeled edges.
 E.g., (1, arg1, 2), (1, arg2, 3) --> (1, 4), (1, 5), (4, 2), (5, 3), where 4 has label arg1 and 5 has label arg2.

-There are also more arguments that can be set, you can check more options out:
+More options can be checked out:

 ```
 cd src